damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 ### Export Control Classification, and Countries We Do Not Do Business In <a name="export-control"></a>

-GitLab's Export Control Classification (or ECCN) is 5D002.c.1.
+GitLab's Export Control Classification (or ECCN) is 5D002.c.1 with CCATS number G163509.
 This means that GitLab source code can be exported and re-exported under the authority of license exception TSU of section [740.13(e)](https://www.bis.doc.gov/index.php/forms-documents/doc_view/986-740) of the export administration regulations (EAR).